2020 Wild Duluth Races Info

 Sunrise on October 17 is 7:30 a.m. with sunset at 6:17 p.m.
 Runners in the 100k should be prepared to run in the dark at the start and finish for most runners.

-DROP BAGS: Drop bags may be left at the Highland/Getchell Rd. and Magney-Snively aid stations as well as the turnaround at Oldenburg Point.
-For 100K runners, drop bags may be accessed at miles 8.7, 16.5, 31.0, 45.5, and 53.3.
-Drop bags can be left at the check in on Friday night before the race and on the morning of the race.
-If leaving your drop bag the morning of the race please have it prepared and left at the check-in table by 5:30 a.m.
+DROP BAGS: Drop bags may be left at the Highland/Getchell Rd. and Magney-Snively aid stations for the 50K.
+If leaving your drop bag the morning of the race please have it prepared and left at the appropriately marked location corresponding to the aid station you want the bag dropped at.
+You will drop your drop bag off as soon as you get off the bus at the start line.
 Drop bags must be clearly marked and secure.
-Bags must include your name, race number and location where you want them to go.
+Bags must include your name, race number and aid station location where you want them to go.
 Race management is not responsible for any lost items from your drop bag.
 All drop bags will be brought back to the finish line at Bayfront Park as soon as the aid station closes.

 RACE RULES AND PROCEDURES: